Tbilisi Old Town

 .
 To Gori is 4 GEL, Kazbegi 10 GEL, both leaving frequently more or less on the hour.
 Leaving Tbilisi, I took the night train to Zugdidi (14 GEL 2nd class air con seat, not recommended) with the intention of catching a marshrutka to Mestia (Svaneti region, 15 GEL, 3 hours) The minibuses leave right from the Zugdidi train station when full which will not be long after the train arrives as hordes of tourists alight from the train each morning clutching their Lonely

 Founded Tbilisi as the capital in the 5th century.

-morning clutching their Lonely Planet guidebooks muttering, "Mestia, Mestia" like a bunch of zombies.
+Planet guidebooks muttering, "Mestia, Mestia" like a bunch of zombies.
 I made the spot decision not to go to Svaneti as I was only going to stay for 2 nights and didn't think (possibly incorrectly) that it was worth it.
 And I've had this sinking suspicion for days that the guidebooks have ruined the place.
 Instead, I waited an hour and a half for a different marshrutka

 to Batumi which took a couple of hours and also left from the train station (12 GEL, buy all tickets inside the station which helps avoid being overcharged).
 Inside the station is a very small cafe serving Turkish coffee, kompot